Did you know, there are more than 300,000 eye injuries in the U.S. every year?

 In this article, we’ll let you know what to look for and what brands we recommend to protect your eyesight.

 There are thousands of great options out there when it comes to choosing safety glasses, just be cautious and make sure you read the fine print.
-Many of the glasses being marketed as safety glasses today may have a variety of great features but not be ANSI (American National Standards Institute) certified.
+Many of the glasses being marketed as safety glasses today may have a variety of great features but not be ANSI z87 safety glasses.
 To make sure your glasses meet the necessary specs., always check they are ANSI certified before ordering.

 Okay, so how do you tell the difference between one clear, plastic pair of glasses and a pair of safety glasses?